hivdb/gag-gp41/README.md

 The prevalence information was calculated based on tens of thousands of sequences from Genbank.
 To get these sequences, we searched a local Genbank database with program XXXX.
 We found 23,802 and 41,970 Genbank sequences contained full gene of Gag or gp41, respectively.
+All those sequences were aligned internally by XXXX with program TFASTX by using 12 as gap opening penalty, 2 as gap extension penalty and BLOSUM62 as amino acid scoring matrix.
 We then used a script to fetch patient information from [LANL HIV Database](https://www.hiv.lanl.gov) and created an unique table of accession per each patient.

 We used the unique table to filter the previous output of XXXX.
 We grouped the results by PubMedID, added manual information, then created an Excel report for